simap/pixelblaze/README.expressions.md

 ### Color Pickers

 To create a color picker, export a function that starts with the key words `hsvPicker` or `rgbPicker` followed by the name of the color picker.
-CamelCase or snake_case can be used to separate words.
 For example, to create a color picker called "Primary Color":

 For HSV: